Occupational Health Standards.

 Assess each adjustment against the following criteria:

-- Is it likely to be effective; considering the opinions of your employee and occupational health?
+- Is it necessary and effective in enabling your disabled employee to remain in, or return to work, with you. considering the opinions of your employee and occupational health?
+And / or

 - Is it practicable or feasible to implement in your organisation?